[Brief Descriptions of 18th Century German Universities]

 This institution began as a Ritterakademie in 1699, then was chartered as a university in 1742 (at a time of declining enrollments across the German speaking lands) with an endowment of 5000 Rthl. given by Markgraf Friedrich von Brandenburg-Bayreuth.
 Erlangen was at the time a city of 7000.
 The university was modeled after Halle and Göttingen, with an emphasis on the experimental sciences and on academic freedom.
 Children from the province who hoped for advancement had to study here.
 The founding professorate consisted of three professors of theology (one of whom was also a philosophy professor), five law professors (three of whom were also professors of philosophy), five professors of medicine, and three additional philosophy professors.

-The Markgraf of Brandenburg, Christian Friedrich Carl Alexander, created a professorship in theoretical philosophy (logic and metaphysics) in 1769, a position designed for Kant (who turned it down).
+The Markgraf of Brandenburg, Christian Friedrich Carl Alexander (1736-1806), created a professorship in theoretical philosophy (logic and metaphysics) in 1769, a position designed for Kant (who turned it down)[more].
 This was the first philosophy professorship at the university; previously, those subjects taught in the philosophy faculty had been taught by professors from the three higher faculties (theology, law, medicine).
 Until 1769, when Brandenburg-Ansbach and Brandenburg-Bayreuth merged, the university was sustained by the latter province alone, which was quite poor.
 In 1791 (Bornhak claims 1792) the land was transferred to Prussia.
 The university moved to Bavaria in 1810 for several years during the French occupation.
 [Wendehorst 1984, 75; Eulenburg 1904, 174-75; Falckenberg 1902, 365; Bornhak 1900, 190; Clark 1986, 612

 Patron: Margrave and Elector of Brandenburg.